Vanderbilt Commodores: Rowing

 Founded in 1985, the Vanderbilt University Rowing team is one of the largest club teams on campus and competes as a member of the Southeastern Intercollegiate Rowing Association (SIRA) and the American Collegiate Rowing Association (ACRA).
-Coached by former University of Michigan rower Jon Miller, Vanderbilt has won a national championship in the Varsity Women's 4+ race at the ACRA National Championships in 2018 and the Men's Collegiate 4+ race at the Head of the Charles Regatta in 2021.
+Coached by former University of Michigan rower Jon Miller, Vanderbilt won ACRA National Championship titles in the Varsity Women's 4+ in 2018 and the Varsity Women's 8+ in 2024.
+Vanderbilt won the Men's Collegiate 4+ race at the Head of the Charles Regatta in 2021 and the Women's Collegiate 4+ in 2023.

+Former sports

+Men's soccer

+The program was born in 1973 was dropped in 2006.
+The college cited Title IX as the reason for its decision.
+However, supporters of the team and some experts on the legislation said this was not necessary.
+The decision caused outcry, with soccer players making petitions to resurrect the program.
+It was also revealed that men's soccer had low costs of operation.

 Championships

 NCAA team championships

-Vanderbilt has won five NCAA team national championships.
+Vanderbilt has won six NCAA team national championships.